 In a highly visual world where so much is communicated through image, it is essential that children learn to critically read pictures as well as text.
 Furthermore, reading pictures forces a different pace, which can help to encourage fast readers to slow down and attend to the details, which they may be inclined to skip past.

 Before sharing the book, give the children a set of cards

 ||The Gold Prince

 In pairs, have them discuss what qualities they would expect each prince to have.
-Briefly share ideas and make the point that writers carefully select words, even something as simple as a colour choice is important.
+Briefly share ideas and make the point that writers carefully select words and even something as simple as a colour choice is important.

 Have the children read up to ‘There he saw something he couldn’t believe’.
 If they are likely to find it difficult to resist reading on, you can use paper clips at the top and bottom of the page to prevent them from turning the page.

 After reading to this point ask the children to independently write down anything they found interesting or puzzling.
 Didthe story remind them of anything they had read or seen?
 Do they have any questions?
 Use these notes as a basis for an initial discussion.

 The language of pictures

 How do the pictures appear to have been made?
 It isn’t always easy to tell with the different digital applications and printing processes that can be applied, but encourage the children to look closely.
 Do the pictures look as though they are painted, drawn, collaged or created digitally?